-We understand that the exchange agent will make a request promptly after the date of this prospectus to establish accounts with respect to the old notes at the book-entry transfer facility, The Depository Trust Company (the "book-entry transfer facility"), for the purpose of facilitating the exchange offer, and subject to the establishment thereof, any financial institution that is a participant in the book-entry transfer facility's system may make book-entry delivery of old notes by causing such book-entry transfer facility to transfer such old notes into the exchange agent's account with respect to the old notes in accordance with the book-entry transfer facility's procedures for such transfer.
-Although delivery of the old notes may be effected through book-entry transfer into the exchange agent's account at the book-entry transfer facility, unless an agent's message is transmitted to and received by the exchange agent in compliance with Automated Tender Option Program on or prior to the expiration date, or, if the guaranteed delivery procedures described below are complied with, within the time period provided under such procedures, the tender of such notes will not be valid.
+We understand that the exchange agent will make a request promptly after the date of this prospectus to establish accounts with respect to the old notes at the book-entry transfer facility.
+The Depository Trust Company (the "book-entry transfer facility"), for the purpose of facilitating the exchange offer, and subject to the establishment thereof, any financial institution that is a participant in the book-entry transfer facility's system may make book-entry delivery of old notes by causing such book-entry transfer facility to transfer such old notes into the exchange agent's account with respect to the old notes in accordance with the book-entry transfer facility's procedures for such transfer into the exchange agent's account at the book-entry transfer facility, unless an agent's message is transmitted to and received by the exchange agent in compliance with Automated Tender Option Program on or prior to the expiration date, or, if the guaranteed delivery of documents to the book-entry transfer facility within the time period provided under such procedures, the tender of such notes will not be valid.
 Delivery of documents to the book-entry transfer facility does not constitute delivery to the exchange agent.